auctoyahcallamitty/telegram_utilities/README.md

 3. Add members to groups & channels
 4. Add members with one or more accounts
 5. Use proxies when using multiple accounts
+6. Scrape members based on their last seen

 This can be used on windows If you need to run this on a mac or a Linux please contact me before buying.